sangria-graphql/sangria-graphql.github.io/learn.md

 Executor.execute(schema, query, queryReducers = rejectComplexQueries :: Nil)
 ```

-If you just want to estimate the complexity and then perform different kind of action, then there is another helper function for this:
+If you just want to estimate the complexity and then perform different actions, then there is another helper function for this:

 ```scala
 val complReducer = QueryReducer.measureComplexity[MyCtx] { (c, ctx) ⇒